goldenguy00/ror2skillsplusplus/README.md

 [![Discord](https://img.shields.io/discord/745162241359478894?color=7289DA&label=modding%20discord&logo=discord&logoColor=white)](https://discord.gg/HbqdgMG)
 [![source code](https://img.shields.io/static/v1?label=gitlab&logo=gitlab&message=source%20code&color=FCA121)](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/tree/master)

-## What's new in 0.1.3
+## What's new in 0.1.4

-Changes:

-- Added REX upgrades
-- Added ingame setting to change the levels between skill points
-- Updated R2API dependancy to 2.5.7
+- Added Captain upgrades.
+All vanilla characters are now done!!!!
+- Added upgrades for Hungering Gaze.
+It was a stink one to pick up Visions of Heresy and lose upgrades.
+They now transfer onto the item.
+- Fixed REX's primary fire having too much spread.
+The base value has reduced back to normal.
+- Fixed Huntress's flurry to fire the arrows faster before the ability is cancels.
+- Added extra time to Huntress's ballista so the player has more time to take aim and fire all shots.

 [Full changelog history](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/blob/master/CHANGELOG.md)